valheimPlus/ValheimPlus/CONTRIBUTING.md

    - This package has a tool that you'll use to create publicized versions of the `assembly_*.dll` files for your local development.
    - Repo: https://github.com/MrPurple6411/Bepinex-Tools/releases/tag/1.0.0-Publicizer by [MrPurple6411](https://github.com/MrPurple6411).
 1. Drag and drop all `assembly_*.dll` files from "\Valheim\valheim_Data\Managed\" folder onto "AssemblyPublicizer.exe".
 This will create a new folder called "/publicized_assemblies/".
-1. Define Enviroment Variable `VALHEIM_INSTALL` with path to Valheim Install Directory
+1. Define Environment Variable `VALHEIM_INSTALL` with path to Valheim Install Directory
    - example: `setx VALHEIM_INSTALL "C:\Program Files\Steam\steamapps\common\Valheim" /M`

 ## Debugging with dnSpy